 Like I said in the beginning, this is going to be a guide for newbies, all those who don’t know anything about Instagram, and incorporating it into their social media strategy.
 That’s why I’ll break it down for them how to open an Instagram account.

 So, since Instagram operates as a mobile app, you’ll need your phone (or a tablet) and a few minutes to set everything up.
-Once you’ve downloaded the app to your phone, you’ll need to fill in a couple of required blank fields (pictured below).
+Once you’ve downloaded the app to your phone, you’ll need to fill in a couple of required blank fields.

 However, big companies like L’oreal have multiple Instagram accounts, depending on a special line of products that they are promoting on their account.
-For example, they use @botanicals_freshcare just for their Botanicals line of hair products and have a @pureologyus account for Pureology live on products for color-treated hair.
+For example, they use @lorealskin to showcase their skincare products and have a @lorealpro account for professional hair products aiming at hair artists from all over the world.

 The last thing is to choose a password and I can’t give you professional advice here other than: make it hard for people to hack it.
 Again, pretty obvious, but worth mentioning.
 If you put kitchenhelper123 as your password, then you deserve to be hacked.
 I’m sorry, but someone had to say it to you.
 Harsh, but true.
 Your password for Instagram, and for any other social media, should be a bunch of random letters, numbers, and characters that make no sense.
 Write it down or simply use LastPass and don’t worry you’ll forget it.
 You can always request a new password from Instagram to your email if you forget it.

 Yaay, now you have your account!
 Alright, let’s start with your profile picture.
 First of all, hands down, you need to have it.
 It’s not negotiable.
 It doesn’t look good or professional to leave it blank.
 Depending on a type of your business, it would be nice to have something relatable, for example, your logo or your main product.
 If you’re not using Instagram for personal branding, don’t use your own photo.